Bringing Paths into Scope with the use Keyword

 }

-Listing 7-7: Bringing a module into scope with use.
+Listing 7-7: Bringing a module into scope with use

 Adding use and a path in a scope is similar to creating a symbolic link in the filesystem.
-By adding use restaurant::front_of_house::hosting; in the crate root, hosting is now a valid name in that scope, just as though the hosting module had been defined in the crate root.
+By adding use crate::front_of_house::hosting; in the crate root, hosting is now a valid name in that scope, just as though the hosting module had been defined in the crate root.

 Note that use only creates the shortcut for the particular scope in which the use occurs.
 Listing 7-8 moves the eat_at_restaurant function into a new child module named customer, which is then a different scope than the use statement, so the function body won’t compile: